Author: jekyllhyde

 Paranoia and Pack Mentality versus Pacifism in The Day the Earth Stood Still

-By Kelly L. Goodridge “The tools of conquest do not necessarily come with bombs and explosions and fallout.
+By Kelly L. Goodridge“The tools of conquest do not necessarily come with bombs and explosions and fallout.
 There are weapons that are simply thoughts, attitudes, prejudices – to be found only in the minds of men.
 For the record, prejudices can kill and suspicion can destroy.
-A thoughtless, frightened search for a scapegoat has…
+A thoughtless, frightened search for a scapegoat has a…

 Reviewing the Weird: Witness to Roswell: Unmasking The Government’s Biggest Cover-Up (2009) by Thomas J. Carey and Donald R. Schmitt